nabilaws/aws-map-eks/README.md

 Tags associated to the node group (limited to map-migrated as name) is replicated to Auto Scaling group and already launched EC2 instances, EBS Volumes and ENI.
 Function permision is limited to the policy abvove.

-**Cost**
+  - **Cost**

 As an event driven solution cost is link to the number EKS node you create.
 Function memory size is set to minimum (128MB) and timeout to 90seconds.

-/!\ This Function is limited to map-migrated tags - feel free to modify for your needs /!\
+**/!\ This Function is limited to map-migrated tags - feel free to modify for your needs /!\**

 The AWS Lambda function code is PowerShell/.NET Core.

-EventBridge event trigger the AWS Lambda function to modify the AutoScaling group created by Amazon EKS for the compute node.
+AWS EventBridge event trigger the AWS Lambda function to modify the AutoScaling group created by Amazon EKS for the compute node.
 It also apply tags to running EC2 in the node group.
 EBS Volumes and ENI are also tagged as the instance.

 CloudWatch Log Group is also associated to the function.